gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 ### PJON™ Protocol specification v3.0
 The graph below shows the proposed protocol stack model.
 The features distribution have been engineered, and strongly tested, to offer an easier and more flexible set of standards for computer networks.
 Those engineering choices are made to offer a scalable and low overhead stack of protocols easily applied as a set or individually.
 PJON has been engineered "bottom to top" and was originally created to cover use cases where 1-Wire or i2c were generally applied, with its development, features have been extended enabling more complex use cases where more advanced network protocols like TCP-IP are generally applied.

+An iterative experimentation process of 8 years led to the development of the following minimalistic set of rules covering most of the features provided by TCP-IP although requiring slightly half of its overhead (IPv4 40 bytes, PJON 22 bytes).
+Being designed to support features modularity, PJON can be used on extremely simple systems excluding unused features reducing its implementation's memory footprint and its overhead up to 5 bytes, finally providing the community with a common protocol able to cover a very wide range of use cases.
 ```cpp
  _______________________________________________
 | 7 Application layer                           |